ethereum/web3.py/docs/providers.rst

         >>> from web3 import AsyncWeb3
         >>> from web3.providers.persistent import (
         ...
 AsyncIPCProvider,
         ...
-WebsocketProvider,
+WebSocketProvider,
         ... )

         >>> LOG = True  # toggle debug logging
         >>> if LOG:
         ...     import logging
         ...     # logger = logging.getLogger("web3.providers.AsyncIPCProvider")  # for the AsyncIPCProvider
-        ...     logger = logging.getLogger("web3.providers.WebsocketProvider")  # for the WebsocketProvider
+        ...     logger = logging.getLogger("web3.providers.WebSocketProvider")  # for the WebSocketProvider
         ...     logger.setLevel(logging.DEBUG)
         ...     logger.addHandler(logging.StreamHandler())

         >>> async def context_manager_subscriptions_example():
         ...     #  async with AsyncWeb3(AsyncIPCProvider("./path/to.filename.ipc") as w3:  # for the AsyncIPCProvider
-        ...     async with AsyncWeb3(WebsocketProvider(f"ws://127.0.0.1:8546")) as w3:  # for the WebsocketProvider
+        ...     async with AsyncWeb3(WebSocketProvider(f"ws://127.0.0.1:8546")) as w3:  # for the WebSocketProvider
         ...         # subscribe to new block headers ...         subscription_id = await w3.eth.subscribe("newHeads")
         ...